microsoft/Pyjion/pep.rst

       void *jit_evalstate;
   }

-The ``jit_evalfunc`` points to a trampoline function provided by the JIT to handle the execution of a Python frame and returning the resulting ``PyObject`` (much like ``PyEval_EvalFrameEx()`` [#pyeval_evalframeex]_).
-A per-code object trampoline can be specified to allow for such use-cases as tracing where a tracing-specific trampoline could be used initially and then eventually substituted for a non-tracing trampoline.
+The ``jit_evalfunc`` field points to a function provided by the JIT to handle execution of a Python frame and returning the resulting ``PyObject`` (much like PyEval_EvalFrameEx() [#pyeval_evalframeex]_).
+The function can point directly to the generated code or can be a trampoline function.
+The JIT may use trampoline functions to provide tracing and call back into the Python byte code interpreter.
+Trampolines can also be used to perform common prologue and epilogue tasks rather than emitting into generated code.

 The ``jit_evalstate`` pointer is an opaque void pointer for the JIT to store whatever data it needs in relation to the code object.